 The distinction between the two is easy to remember: additive, as the name implies, adds layers, while subtractive starts with a single unit and removes materials to create the finished product.
 While CNCs represent subtractive manufacturing, 3D printing exemplifies additive.

 A key benefit of subtractive over additive is, “They offer a variety of surface finishes, doing away with the “stepped” surfaces often found in many additive processes.
 The finish can be functionally important if parts must slide, and cosmetically important if the prototypes are to be used in market testing.”

 It helps to consider the types of applications these processes support.

 Understanding Additive vs. Subtractive Applications

 Although the newcomer between the two, “Additive manufacturing is already used to produce an impressive array of products.”
-These products primarily feature in the following industries: aerospace, automotive, healthcare, and product development.
+3D-printed products are found in the following industries: aerospace, automotive, healthcare, and product development.